Plandek/api-docs/query-methods-for.md

 [Here we have more information about the metric input](./metric-input.md).

+#### Override Filters for each value

+Summaries, TimePoints, and other objects contain 2 attributes relevant to understand which items (commits, tickets,...) are used in the calculation.

+- `countItems`: tells us how many items are used to calculate the value
+- `overrideFilters`: the [`overrideFilters`](./metric-input.md#overridefilters) to be used in the [Details method](#details-methods) in order to return the list of items used in the calculation of the value

+The `overrideFilters` of the `generalSummary` will be an empty object, since we don't need to apply an extra layer of filtering to get the global value.

+Each summary of a breakdown will have a filter in the `overrideFilters`, for example if we are breaking down by each issue type, it will have an overrideFilters with everything blank with the exception of the `multiFilter` with the key of the issue type [FilterConfig](./metric-config.md) and the values an array with the issue type for this summary.

+A TimePoint in a time series will have an overrideFilters with everything blank with the exception of the `dateRange` with the time range covered by the time point.

 ### Details methods

 They will return the different items that are taken

+The input should be the same as the input of the [metric query](#metric-methods), using the [overrideFilters of the value](#override-filters-for-each-value)

 ```graphql
 query($input: CommitsMetricDetailInput!) {